AndrewRCalderon/story-title-vi/analysis/README.md

 _Changelog: recent as of July 1, 2021_

+- [x] Change column names to make it easier to identify what constitutes the final, appended dataset.

 - [x] Bring in new data from Jamie's manual processing and replace it with Greta & Andrew's manual processing.

 - [ ] Jamie wants us to compare cases in the data from the 2015 investigation to the 2023 data to see which ones were open, and what changes.